-You may worry about switching the heater on in winter, and finding the money to pay for medical expenses, a car service, or even a trip to visit the grandkids can be tough.
-An option to help ease the squeeze is releasing home equity with a reverse mortgage.
+You may worry about switching the heater on in winter, and finding the money to pay for medical expenses, a car service or even a trip to visit the grandkids can be tough.
+An option to help ease the squeeze is to release home equity with a reverse mortgage.

 Interest is only charged on the balance outstanding, so the savings over time can be substantial when compared to drawing a large lump sum.
 No regular repayments are required, though can be made at any time, and the debt is repaid from the future sale of the property.

 “It provided us with great relief when we found ourselves with no super left and needed to tidy up our finances.”

 “It’s helped us to obtain a more enjoyable lifestyle.”

 “Thank you for your continued help and support.
 Always just a phone call away.”

 Benefits of using a reverse mortgage for day-to-day expenses

 No need to move

 Remain the owner of your home, benefitting from any increases in home value.